andy-thomas/Trails2010/Trails2012/ReadMeAndy.txt

 The main web app and the Trails2012.Tests use MEF plug ins for the implementation of IRepository.
 The plugins are bound in using the MEF DirectoryCatalog.
 This points to a "PlugIns" folder underneath the respective "bin" folders.
 (Don't forget to create these if you're creating a new environment!)
 This folder contains the DLL which implements the required exported plugin classes (in this EFRepository or NHibRepository) and all the required dependencies.
 The executing assembly finds the dependencies using the <probing> element in the app.config and web.config files.
-I do it this way, rather than putting the plug in DLLS directly in bin folders, so that the DLLs do not get deleted during rebuilds.
+I do it this way, rather than putting the plug in DLLs directly in bin folders, so that they do not get deleted during rebuilds.

 Links for uploading files: